 -- Part I: Forces of the Markets?

-Starting on June 28, we will conduct market experiments so that you can feel/understand the market forces for us to discuss the key isseus of markets vs. goverrment controls/coordination for development.
+We will conduct market experiments so that you can feel/understand the market forces for us to discuss the key isseus of markets vs. goverrment controls/coordination for development.

 Bring a caluculator with you to these market experiment sessions!!

 Market Experiments: The Feel of Market Forces & The Roles of Governments